Should children who stutter receive early treatment or will stuttering resolve naturally?

-Besides the fact that there is a possibility that no perfect treatment will ever be developed there are a number of reasons to treat stuttering for school-aged children as soon as possible.
-Here are just a few:
+There are a number of reasons to treat stuttering for school-aged children as soon as possible.

-- With entry into school, stuttering can result in social and emotional problems (Conture & Guitar, 1993).
-They are at risk of bullying and teasing with studies showing more than 59-80% of stuttering children being bullied about their speech; 38% on most days or every day in primary school; 11-12 year old kids who stutter were almost three times as likely to be bullied as kids who did not stutter; and school children are far more likely to see peers who stutter as victims of bullying than children who do not stutter (Blood & Blood, 2007; Davis et al., 2002; Ezrati-Vinacour et al, 2001; Langevin et al., 1998).
+- Stuttering can result in social and emotional problems.
+Studies show that more than 59-80% of stuttering children have been bullied about their speech.
+38% on most days or every day in primary school.
+11-12 year old children who stutter were almost three times as likely to be bullied as kids who did not stutter.

-- Children who stutter are more likely than those who don’t to repeat a year at school (Boyle et al., 1994) and they also report a lower quality of life than children who do not stutter (Beilby et al., 2012).
+- Children who stutter are more likely than those who don’t to repeat a year at school and they also report a lower quality of life.

-- These negative effects do outlast high school and can affect the individual’s further education and job opportunities (Yaruss, 2001).
-Adults that stutter are also 7 times more likely to have an anxiety disorder compared to those who do not stutter (Iverach et al. 2009).
-There is a strong association between bullying during the primary school and subsequent anxiety (Gladstone et al., 2006).
-Social anxiety often starts during early teenage years, which means it’s likely develops during the primary school years (Smith et al., 2014; Messenger et al., 2015).
+- These negative effects do outlast high school and can affect the individual’s further education and job opportunities.
+Adults who stutter are also 7 times more likely to have an anxiety disorder compared to those who do not stutter.

 Contact us for results focused speech therapy